Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 ### ***F. Path, path, path***

    Now you’ve learned how to navigate to different directories, how to see what’s inside each folder, and how to check your current location.
 You also learned that in the file system, `..` refers to the parent directory (one level up from the current directory), `~` is your home directory, and `.` represents the current directory (which you can see when using the pwd command).
+The address of a file or folder in the file system is called **path**, showing how to navigate to it from the root directory.

    It may not seem as fun as simply double-clicking in a graphical user interface (GUI) like Finder, and you're right—it takes more effort.
    Instead of clicking around, you need to type the full path to tell the system where to go.
 There are two types of paths: